 Binder, Kelsey.
-"A Genealogy of Self-Development in Modern America: Influences of the American Dream."
+"A Genealogy of Self-Development in Modern America"

 This is brought to you for free and open access by the English Department at Research Commons at Kutztown University.
 It has been accepted for inclusion in English Department: Traveling American Modernism (ENG 366, Fall 2018) by an authorized administrator of Research Commons at Kutztown University.
 For more information, please contact czerny@kutztown.edu,.